joshuago78/learnprolognow/README.md

 This is just a repo of my solutions to the exercises and practical sessions at the end of each chapter.
 I only include the solutions that involve writing Prolog code, not the concept exercises or traces.

-**Note:** Beware that I use the GNU Prolog compiler and sometimes make use of the built-in predicates, such as reverse/2, which will probably not work if you are using the SWI or SICStus compilers.
-The GNU compiler is easy to install for Ubuntu users:

-    $ sudo apt-get install gprolog

 Feel free to peek at my solutions if you're stumped!  :)

+**Note:** Beware that while working through these exercises I used both the GNU Prolog compiler and the SWI-Prolog compiler, which are not always compatible.
+So some of these solutions will work on one but not the other.
+Sorry about that.
+I was working on multiple machines and didn't even notice the difference until the later chapters.